geospace-code/pymap3d/README.md

 ned2geodetic
 vreckon

-for convering right ascension and declination to azimuth and elevation, please see the function radec2azel inside https://github.com/scienceopen/astrometry/blob/master/fits2azel.py
+for converting right ascension and declination to azimuth and elevation, please see the function radec2azel inside https://github.com/scienceopen/astrometry/blob/master/fits2azel.py